radixdlt/radixdlt-javascript/packages/application/README.md

 3. From Radix Core API fetch transaction (including fee) translated from intent.
 Upon response JS lib  performs some soundness check that the content of the transaction matches the intent (TBD).
 4. A ready-to-be-signed transaction (including human-readable fee) is returned to the GUI wallet.
 5. The GUI wallet tells JS lib to sign and submit the transaction to the Radix Core API.
-6. Tbe JS lib immediately returns the actual transaction id (`txId`), back to the GUI wallet (which it was able to compute locally since it has the signature now.)
+6. The JS lib immediately returns the actual transaction id (`txId`), back to the GUI wallet (which it was able to compute locally since it has the signature now.)
 7. GUI wallet tells JS lib to poll status of transaction using the `txId` from last step.